-- J. Buffer Enhancement Plan41.
+- 2. The director may require that permanent signs and/or fencing be placed on the common boundary between a wetland buffer and the adjacent land.
+Such signs will identify the wetland buffer and may be required to contain other information related to wetland protection.
+The director may approve an alternative method of wetland and buffer identification if it provides adequate protection to the wetland and buffer. - J. Buffer Enhancement Plan.
 When a buffer is proposed to be averaged, reduced or increased, the applicant shall submit a buffer enhancement plan prepared by a qualified wetland specialist, and in conjunction with a mitigation plan, if required.
-The report shall assess the habitat, water quality, storm water detention, ground water recharge, shoreline protection, and erosion protection functions of the buffer; and assess the effects of the proposed modification on those functions.
+The report shall assess the habitat, water quality, storm water detention, ground water recharge, shoreline protection, and erosion protection functions of the buffer; and assess the effects on those functions.
 The buffer enhancement plan shall also provide the following. - 1.
 A map detailing the specific area of enhancement that shows the elevation contours of the site; - 2.
-A planting plan that uses native plant species indigenous to this region including groundcover, shrubs and trees;

-Provisions for monitoring and maintenance over the monitoring period as required under PMC 16.20.740.
+A planting plan that uses native plant species indigenous to this region including groundcover, shrubs and trees designed to provide intensive vegetative planting to result in improved habitat and the screening of the wetland from adjacent disturbances; - 3.
+Provisions for monitoring and maintenance over the monitoring period as required under PMC 16.20.740. - 4.
+The buffer enhancement plan shall document how the buffer will enhance the functions and values of the wetland.
+The planting plan shall be reviewed by a third-party consultant hired by the City at the applicant's expense, or by state resource agency staff person with the appropriate expertise.
+Such a review will include evaluation of the accuracy and scientific validity of the enhancement plan, and provide written comments including recommendations for additional documentation or revisions.